YeoLab/singlesail/api_plan.md

 examples.
 * Also need to provide data somehow, but don't want to have a gigantic repo.
     * Maybe a supplementary `.zip` file
+    * Host the files on Sauron?
+Maybe the file paths in the google spreadsheet could be a URL...

 ## Outputs